TheS1lentArr0w/full_stack_open/part2/thephonebook/README.md

+# Preliminary
+Project uses Vite
+- To run project, use `npm run dev`
+    - To share it on network, use `npm run dev -- --host`

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.